Risk and Assurance CommitteeKomiti Kaute me te Aukati Mōreareatanga

 Promoting a culture of openness and continuous improvement.

-The Council delegates to the Risk and Assurance Committee the following responsibilities:
+The Council delegates to the Audit and Risk Committee the following responsibilities:

 To monitor the Council’s treasury activities to ensure that it remains within policy limits.
 Where there are good reasons to exceed policy, that this be recommended to Council.